alpha-convert/waffle-house/paper/reviews/rebuttal_oopsla26.md

 > 3. What do you mean by "semantically identical", and are the generators also syntactically similar?

-Yes, the AllegrOCaml and Base_quickcheck generors are as you imagine: essentially identical syntactically, modulo some extra cruft for staging.
+Yes, the AllegrOCaml and Base_quickcheck generators are as you imagine: essentially identical syntactically, modulo some extra cruft for staging.
 We plan to submit all of our code with the artifact evaluation, but for now, we include an example from our evals of a generator and its staged counterpart at the bottom of this response.